launchnodes/ln-lacchain/Readme.md

 1. Access to the AWS Management Console.
 2. CloudFormation stack for EKS cluster successfully created.
 3. Identity provider Created.
+4. A Sample file `.env` is available at `https://raw.githubusercontent.com/launchnodes/ln-lacchain/master/.env`
-4. The `.env` file with required information obtained from the CloudFormation stack outputs.
+5. The `.env` file with required information obtained from the CloudFormation stack outputs.

 ## Procedure